Collective responsibility to keep our community safe: Advice for students

 regularly cleaning re-usable face coverings and responsibly disposing of single-use ones

 Self-isolate (stay at home) if you are required to, whether that is because you have symptoms, someone in your household has symptoms, you have been advised to by NHS Track & Trace, or asked to for other reasons

-Notify the University if you receive a positive test for COVID-19 using our online form (to be published here in September)
+Notify the University if you receive a positive test result for COVID-19 using our online form, as well as:

 Ensure you understand your personal obligations to use the NHS Test & Trace responsibly, which includes making them aware of your connection with the University